- 9 Tips To Make The Absolute Most of a Disney Cruise With Kids

 3. Pack Right

 Disney Cruises has a long list of prohibited items.
 Some are obvious (fire arms) and some surprising (over-the-door hanging organizers).
 Small packaged snacks are usually okay but the only beverage you can carry on board is breast milk.

 In the event you bring something that isn’t allowed you’ll generally get a receipt and can collect it when the cruise is over.
 But knowing ahead of time that you can’t bring a hair dryer or power strip could save room in your suitcase and save time when you’re boarding.

 Have a proper packing list.
-While most restaurats are “cruise casual,” the adults-only restaurants have a more formal dress code; something to keep in mind if you plan on a date night or two.
-In addition most cruises have a fancy dress night and a themed constume night you might want to pack for.
+While most restaurants are “cruise casual,” the adults-only restaurants have a more formal dress code; something to keep in mind if you plan on a date night or two.
+In addition, most cruises have a fancy dress night and a themed costume night you might want to pack for.

 A cover-up is handy for walking around the ship and Castaway Caye.
 And consider whether the excursions you want to do might require specific gear.
 Rash guards for snorkeling, for example, or sturdy sport sandals for other water activities.